On the value of thinking tropically to understand Ionel's GW invariants relative normal crossing divisors

-Ionel's Definition 7.2 of a map into a level $m$ building is a naive map (Definition 7.1) which also satisfies the refined matching condition (6.29), and has a balanced\footnote{Tropical geometers be warned: this is Ionel's definition of balanced, it is unrelated to the balancing condition that tropical curves satisfy at vertices.
-Also be warned that the tropical curves coming from exploded manifolds or log geometry are not necessarily balanced in the tropical geometer's sense.} refined dual graph, which amounts to checking that there exist strictly negative solutions to the set of equations (6.25), correctly interpreted as above.
-A low tech way of specifying any curve in the corresponding exploded manifold to specify such a map, choose a strictly negative solution to (6.25), then specify a little extra gluing information, which amounts to a $k$-fold choice of gluing information for each node (or chain of trivial cylinders) with contact information $(s_{1},\dotsc,s_{n})$ that is $k$ times a primitive integer vector, and a negative number\footnote{These extra negative numbers may be incorporated into the system of equations (6.25) by extending its applicability to all nodes, and not just positive depth nodes as in \cite{IonelGW}.} and number in $\mathbb C^{*}$ for each node for which the contact information $\{s_{i}\}$ is the $0$ vector.
-(The proof of this observation is trivial after the reader has understood the definition of exploded manifolds and the explosion functor, found in sections 3 and 5 of \cite{iec}; the tropical part of the exploded curve is specified by the solution to (6.25) and the choice of negative number for each zero depth node, then it is trivial to check that the remaining information specifies an exploded curve.
-The one complication is that there is some extra regularity requirement for exploded curves at nodes, but that is automatically satisfied for holomorphic curves.)
+Ionel's Definition 7.2 of a map into a level $m$ building is a naive map (Definition 7.1) which also satisfies the refined matching condition (6.29), and which has a balanced\footnote{Tropical geometers be warned: this is Ionel's definition of balanced, it is unrelated to the balancing condition that tropical curves satisfy at vertices.
+Also be warned that the tropical curves coming from exploded manifolds or log geometry are not necessarily balanced in the tropical geometer's sense.} refined dual graph --- the existence of such a dual graph amounts to the existence of strictly negative solutions to the set of equations (6.25), correctly interpreted as above.
+A low tech way of specifying any curve in the corresponding exploded manifold to specify such a map, choose a strictly negative solution to (6.25), choose a negative number\footnote{These extra negative numbers may be incorporated into the system of equations (6.25) by extending its applicability to all nodes, and not just positive depth nodes as in \cite{IonelGW}.} and number in $\mathbb C^{*}$ for each node with contact information $\{s_{i}\}$ the $0$--vector, then choose a little extra gluing information --- a $k$-fold choice of gluing information for each node (or chain of trivial cylinders) with contact information $(s_{1},\dotsc,s_{n})$ $k$ times a primitive integer vector.
+(The proof of this observation is trivial after the reader has understood the definition of exploded manifolds and the explosion functor, found in sections 3 and 5 of \cite{iec} --- the tropical part of the exploded curve is specified by the solution to (6.25) and the choice of negative number for each zero depth node, then the remaining information specifies an exploded curve.
+The one complication is that exploded curves have an extra regularity requirement at nodes, but this regularity is automatically satisfied by holomorphic curves.)